awslabs/benchmark-ai/docs/anubis-architecture-faq.md

 * **Q: Why events?**
 * A: [Events](/docs/anubis-event-design.md) are a great way to represent data, capture and push around state.
 The services are transformers of these events.
 The primary services move data around via the Kafka event bus.
-The there are events that are serially pushed through the system from service to service and then there are broadcast events that every service gets.
+There are events that are serially pushed through the system from service to service and then there are broadcast events that every service gets.